1jour1vin

 Wine rated (2017 guide) 16/20 (Very good)

-An elegant wine with vibrant, spicy black fruit flavors and a hint of graphite that adds complexity.
-Smooth and delicate on the palate, with a taut finish.
+An elegant wine with vibrant, spicy black fruit notes and a hint of graphite that adds a touch of complexity.
+Smooth and delicate on the palate, with a crisp finish.

 Robert Parker - Wine Advocate